dubinsky/dubinsky/notes/Jewish/Many Worlds.md

 - case law for Talmud is *facts*;
 - more generally, theories of a period are *facts* for the next period;
-- Jewish law is the development of *theories* that explain (and unify) the facts;
+- Jewish law is the development of *theories* that explain (and unify) facts;
-- our theries have predictive power and do not contradict facts - just like (real) physical theories;
+- our theries do not contradict facts and have predictive power - just like physical theories;
-- our phacts are *real*, just like the physical facts;
+- our facts are *real*, just like the physical facts;
 - unlike the physical facts, ours are not *empirical*: we can not get new ones;
 - facts given us are minimal: there are no repetitions, just enough to reconstruct the theories;
 - disagreements *between* the sages; *consistency* for each sage;